zbunde/gschool-blog/source/2014-03-18-gschool-week-2.html.markdown

 It is really nice to be fully immersed in something with a ton of people who are equally dedicated and excited to be here every day.

+So far we have learned git workflow, HTTP, some ruby, and how to write rspec tests.(I am sure I am forgetting plenty)

+I am really excited to get into rails and build some apps.
 I look forward to the rest of class.